Datadog + Dify + Slack: Capacity Planning Made Easy

 My name is Kataoka and I work in the Service Reliability Group (SRG) of the Media Headquarters.

-This article was written at the SRG TechFest hackathon event held within SRG.
+This article was written at SRG TechFest, a hackathon event held within SRG.
 This is an introduction to a PoC created to make capacity planning easier.

 SRG TechFest ?

 Before getting into the main topic, let me briefly explain what SRG TechFest is.
 It is a hackathon event held by SRG every quarter.
-Each time, a theme is decided, and individuals or teams think about it and work on it for the whole day.
+Each time, a theme is decided, and individuals and teams think about it and work on it for the entire day.

 This time, we decided to work in a team of 3-4 people under the theme of "Leveraging generative AI from an SRE perspective."

-*SRG also holds various other activities, such as workshops (study sessions) every quarter and weekly reading groups for volunteers.
+*SRG also holds various other activities, such as workshops (study sessions) every quarter and weekly volunteer reading groups.

 Datadog + Dify +Slack